Lucas6228/scratch-cpu/README.md

 https://scratch.mit.edu/projects/1241317233/

-(NOT IN GAME YET)WTR: writes to ram. example WTR 0022 0033
+WTR: writes to ram. example WTR 0022 0033

 That would write the number 33 to the 22nd ram thing.